The James Hofmann Method

 Do you find that the coffee is salty and sour?
 Grind the coffee finer.

-Place your plunger on a scale and pour the ground coffee into the plunger and reset the scale.
+Place your french press on a scale and pour the ground coffee into the it and reset the scale.

 Then aggressively pour all the water (800g) into the ground coffee in the plunger jug.